 1. ABA Academic Merit Scholarship

-The American Bus Association (ABA) offers the Academic Merit Scholarship for $5,000 annually to two freshmen, sophomores, juniors, or seniors who are studying majors related to transportation or travel, including hospitality management.
-Eligible members and non-members must attend accredited four-year U.S. universities with a cumulative GPA of 3.4 or better.
-Other merit-based funds are the Peter L. Picknelly Honorary Scholarship and Driving the Future Award.
+The American Bus Association (ABA) offers the Academic Merit Scholarship for $5,000.
+It’s awarded annually to two freshmen, sophomores, juniors, or seniors.
+They must be are studying majors related to transportation or travel.
+This includes hospitality management among other subjects.
+Eligible members and non-members must attend accredited four-year U.S. universities.
+They must have a cumulative GPA of 3.4 or better.
+Other merit based funds are the Peter L. Picknelly Honorary Scholarship and Driving the Future Award.

 Contact